-The origins of this feature are from my experience looking at samples of Haskell and Python code, and from frequently being asked "why does F# require the 'in' token for 'let x = ... in'" by non-functional-programming audiences.
+The origins of this feature are from my experience looking at samples of Python code with Darren Platt around 1999, who first showed me Python, and from frequently being asked "why does F# require the 'in' token for 'let x = ... in'" by non-functional-programming audiences.
 I made a private judgement that the presence of these extra tokens was a limiting factor in F# adoptability.
 The feature was refined over future iterations and became the default for F# code in F# 2.0 in 2010.

-F# 1.0 - IDE Tooling
+9.11 F# 1.0-IDE Tooling

 A significant factor in F# 1.0 was the inclusion of IDE tooling that would integrate with Visual Studio 2005 and 2008.
-The early implementation of this tooling was done by myself based on prototypes for extensible, language-neutral tooling by Daan Leijen, stemming from Project 7, and referencing some of the prototype implementation of Visual Studio tooling for SML.NET (Benton, Kennedy, & Russo, 2004).
+The early implementation of this tooling was done by myself based on prototypes for extensible, language-neutral toolin by Daan Leijen, stemming from Project 7, and referencing some of the prototype implementation of Visual Studio tooling for SML.NET [Benton et al. 2004].
 The early versions were adequate for demonstration purposes and adoption by enthusiasts.
 However, during the implementation of this tooling many mistakes were made, for example,

-- the accuracy and completeness of autocomplete was not initially good, an only corrected by adding numerous adhoc cases to the implementation; - the tooling was not designed to scale to incremental editing of large projects; - the tooling was not incremental in the context of incremental edits to a single file; - the tooling did not work well with multi-project codebases involving both C# and F# projects - the implementation of the tooling was not designed with the most recent advances in code-editing features in mind (e.g. rename refactoring, code structure highlighting and rich-text code inspection hints)
+- the accuracy and completeness of autocomplete was not initially good, and only corrected by adding numerous adhoc cases to the implementation; - the tooling was not designed to scale to incremental editing of large projects; - the tooling was not incremental in the context of incremental edits to a single file; - the tooling did not work well with multi-project codebases involving both C# and F# projects - the implementation of the tooling was not designed with the most recent advances in codeediting features in mind (e.g. rename refactoring, code structure highlighting and rich-text code inspection hints)